hurxl/Red2D/README.md

 ## Acknowledgement

-Thank you Dr. S. Nakagawa to help me add the tilted detector correction and check the validity of reduced 1D profiles.
+Thank Dr. S. Nakagawa for helping me add the tilted detector correction and check the validity of reduced 1D profiles.

 ## License